themesberg/flowbite-svelte/src/routes/docs/typography/paragraph.md

 ---

 <script>
-  import { TableProp, TableDefaultRow} from '../../utils';
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils';
   import { Layout, P, A, Heading } from '$lib';
-  import { props as items1 } from '../../props/P.json'
+  import componentData1 from '../../component-data/P.json'
-  import { props as items2 } from '../../props/Layout.json'
+  import componentData2 from '../../component-data/Layout.json'
 </script>

 The paragraph element is one of the most commonly used HTML tags on a document page because it is used to write longer blocks of text separated by a blank line and can massively improve the on-page SEO of the page when used correctly.
 Get started with a collection of paragraph components based on multiple styles, layouts, colors and sizes to use for your website.